PDrifting/CBookDraft/book.markdown

 7. Generation of Executable - If everything went well and compilation was not halted by another stage, GCC will emit a executable appropriate to your platform and specifications you supplied for its creation.

-**NOTE** - When appropriate to examples later in the book, these stages will be explored in greater detail when appropriate.
+**NOTE** - When appropriate to examples later in the book, these stages will be explored in greater detail.

 # Chapter 1: A Tutorial Introduction
 ## Part 1: Data Types